 Systematic Theology IV

-At an additional cost, students can receive up to 15 transferable college credits.
+By enrolling in these courses, students can receive up to 15 transferable college credits.
 Most Christian colleges and universities will accept these credits as part of their Bible requirements, and some secular universities will accept them as elective credits.

 During eight-week blocks, students will take one or two of the courses listed below.
 For each class students should plan to spend approximately twelve to fifteen hours per week completing the required activities, which include viewing lectures and completing assignments.
 The Growth Year schedule provides several hours each day for this purpose.